 Here’s the good news: Medical debts are treated differently than other types of collections accounts.

 How Are Medical Debt Collection Accounts Treated Differently?

 Health care in the U.S. is expensive.
 And debt collectors are going to do whatever it takes to collect debt.
 Their behavior is governed only by their willingness to follow the rules set up by the FTC.

 The credit bureaus, however, treat medical debt collection differently than they do other types of debt and collections accounts.

-Medical debts are given a grace period by the major credit bureaus.
-They will give you six months to resolve your debt before the collections account is listed on your credit report.
+The major credit bureaus give medical debts a different yeah grace period.
+Right now, they will give you six months to resolve your debt before the collections account is listed on your credit report.
+In July 2022, that grace period is extended for another year.
 This will give you time to pay the debt off or set up a reasonable payment plan.